Premierships of Harold Wilson: Economic policies

-Social issues
+Social reforms

-Several liberalising social reforms were passed through parliament during Wilson's first period in government.
-These dealt with the death penalty, homosexual acts, abortion, censorship and the voting age.
-There were new restrictions on immigration.
+Wilson's government is perhaps best remembered for its liberal social reforms, notable amongst these was the Race Relations Act 1965 which was the first piece of legislation to address race relations and racial discrimination, the Murder (Abolition of Death Penalty) Act 1965 which abolished capital punishment (except for a small number of offences — notably high treason) the Sexual Offences Act 1967, which partially decriminalised male homosexuality and the Abortion Act 1967, which legalised abortion, the abolition of theatre censorship by the Theatres Act 1968, and the liberalisation of divorce law by the Divorce Reform Act 1969.
+While many of these measures were introduced as private member's bills, and given a free vote, the government effectively supported them by giving them parliamentary time, this was especially true during Roy Jenkins's tenure as Home Secretary (1965–1967), with whom the liberal reform agenda is particularly associated.
 Wilson personally, coming culturally from a provincial non-conformist background, showed no particular enthusiasm for much of this agenda.

 Education

-Education held special significance for a socialist of Wilson's generation, given its role in both opening up opportunities for children from working-class backgrounds and enabling Britain to seize the potential benefits of scientific advances.
+Higher education held special significance for a Labourite of Wilson's generation, given its role in both opening up opportunities for ambitious youth from working-class backgrounds and enabling Britain to seize the potential benefits of scientific advances.
 Under the first Wilson government, for the first time in British history, more money was allocated to education than to defence.
 Wilson continued the rapid creation of new universities, in line with the recommendations of the Robbins Report, a bipartisan policy already in train when Labour took power.

 Wilson promoted the concept of an Open University, to give adults who had missed out on tertiary education a second chance through part-time study and distance learning.
 His political commitment included assigning implementation responsibility to Baroness Lee, the widow of Aneurin Bevan.
 By 1981, 45,000 students had received degrees through the Open University.
 Money was also channelled into local-authority run colleges of education.

-Wilson's record on secondary education is, by contrast, highly controversial.
-Pressure grew for the abolition of the selective principle underlying the "eleven-plus", and replacement with Comprehensive schools which would serve the full range of children (see the article 'grammar schools debate').
+Wilson's record on secondary education was motivated by growing pressure for the abolition of the selective principle underlying the "eleven-plus", and replacement with Comprehensive schools which would serve the full range of children (see the article 'grammar schools debate').
 Comprehensive education became Labour Party policy.
 From 1966 to 1970, the proportion of children in comprehensive schools increased from about 10% to over 30%.

 Labour pressed local authorities to convert grammar schools into comprehensives.
 Conversion continued on a large scale during the subsequent Conservative Heath administration, although the Secretary of State, Margaret Thatcher, ended the compulsion of local governments to convert.